Australian Open: No-look shot in Serena's win; COVID fan ban - WHIZ News

 “I mean, that was a great point.
 Jesus.
 Very beautiful,” Potapova said with a smile in a video interview with The Associated Press.
 “That’s what she does.
 That’s what makes her be great.”

-Up next for Williams is No. 7 seed Aryna Sabalenka, who matched her best Grand Slam showing by reaching the fourth round with a 6-3, 6-1 win over Ann Li.
+Up next for Williams is seventh-seeded Aryna Sabalenka, who matched her best Grand Slam showing by reaching the fourth round with a 6-3, 6-1 win over Ann Li.

 “It’s always, I think, a big challenge to play against these kind of players.
 But I’m going to do everything I can to get this win,” Sabalenka said.
 “We’re all here for the wins.”